 The rest of the day was lazy spent in reading, swimming, etc. My ear infection was now doing much better.
-I also, taking advantage of the rather good 3G signal tried to order a broadband VHF antenna compatible with the AIS for Simrad but was totally frustrated.
-They list the model alright but do not show you how to order it.
+I also, taking advantage of the rather good 3G signal tried to order a broadband VHF antenna compatible with the AIS but was totally frustrated.
+They do not list the Simrad IS 50 model nor do they show you how to order an antenna.
 They only list dealers.
 I sent e-mail to several but either they did not respond or their responses were negative.
 The site does have an option to communicate with Simbrad but it leads you to a dead link.
 Finally, I gave up on Simbrad and ordered a Shakspeare 5215-AIS antenna from West Marine.

-In the evening I had the obligatory ouzo and then at 9 PM went for dinner to “Faneromeni.”
+In the evening I had the obligatory ouzo and then at 9 PM went for dinner to Faneromeni.
 Her crewman Rolando had prepared a roast chicken with spaghetti.
-This was one of the best meals I have ever had on the “Faneromeni.”
-While eating we were once again rewarded by an orange moonrise over Leros. the moon is now a few days past full.
+This was one of the best meals I have ever had on the Faneromeni.
+While eating we were once again rewarded by an orange moonrise over Leros.
+The moon was now a few days past full.

 The wind during the night was less gusty and I slept well.